endlesspint8/endlesspint8.github.io/testing/2017-10-13-on-the-hume-ility-of-beer-taste.md

 ## Comparison
 ### “by comparison alone we fix the epithets of praise or blame”

----

-“Frequently obliged to form comparisons between the several species and degrees of excellence” “No opportunity of comparing… unqualified to pronounce an opinion” “By comparison alone we fix the epithets of praise or blame, and learn how to assign the due degree of each.”

----

 Practice and delicacy is insufficient without exposure to various influences and inputs.
 We may speak of the perfections of a thing only so long before we form comparisons.
 There are different attributes to appreciate in different styles and the overlapping characteristics present usually showcase themselves to different degrees.
 By opening ourselves to various experiences we can develop a more correct basis from which to draw observations and standards from.
 If we stick with only one beer from one brewery it would be difficult to impossible to speak of the beer’s numerous attributes, both good and wanting.
 We would of course have some baseline to draw from based on our experience with other foods and drink.
 But this concession only furthers the point of depending on comparisons.

 If we were to try the same style from other breweries, countries and traditions we could more readily bring to mind the similarities and differences, each accentuated more fully by the experience.
 Further, once related styles come to bear we would have even more understanding of the mixtures and proportions involved.
 We would see what delights us and what turns us off.
 Having examples of each, and many in between, we can draw our mind to the characteristics and attempt to articulate the reasons for each sentiment.
 This comparing could and should be extended beyond oneself to engage the perspectives of others.
 In instances where we do not notice characteristics as quickly we may be lead to their presence, in the reverse situation we can help instruct and also improve our descriptive abilities.
 Having our views challenged will more quickly test ourselves and insert more rigor into our observations, helping to refine our consideration.